ANALYSIS-US hotel developers run out of cash as construction lending dries up

 Banks started to reduce their hotel loan portfolios in the first quarter of 2023, an analysis by S&P Global Market Intelligence found.
 Based on available data from regulatory filings, the study showed 14 of 24 banks that held more than $125 million in outstanding hotel and motel loans reported quarter-over-quarter decreases.

 Western Alliance WAL.N was the anomaly.
 The Arizona-based bank boosted its hotel loan holdings in the first quarter by 14% from the previous quarter.
-Western Alliance did not respond to request for comment.
+In an emailed statement, a spokesperson said the bank had executed a "deliberate slowdown" in lending to the hotel sector near the tail end of the first quarter with an "eye toward slower economic growth overall."

 Elevated interest rates and inflated raw material costs due to supply chain backlogs were already hurting hotel developers even before the regional banking crisis, said Mitchell Hochberg, president of Lightstone Group, a New York-based private real estate investor and developer with a $3 billion portfolio of hotel properties.